 Federal and state regulations require that educational institutions measure students’ academic progress toward a declared educational objective.
 To remain eligible and retain disbursed federal and state financial aid, students must maintain satisfactory academic progress (SAP).
 To remain in good standing, students must satisfy the following requirements:

-- Undergraduate students must complete a minimum of 6 units of course work during each of the fall and spring semesters with a C (2.0) minimum grade point average as defined by their program of study.
+- Undergraduate students must complete a minimum of 6 units of course work during each of the fall, spring, and summer semesters with a C (2.0) minimum grade point average as defined by their program of study.

 - Graduate students must complete a minimum of 4.5 units of course work during each of the fall and spring semesters (3 credit hours during the summer) with a B (3.0) minimum grade point average as defined by their program of study.

 In addition, all students receiving financial aid are reviewed on a case-by-case basis to ensure a significant portion of enrolled courses have been successfully completed.

 Students who have not met the SAP requirements as outlined above will be notified in writing and placed on financial aid probation (although students may appeal this decision if there are mitigating circumstances).
 Students on financial aid probation may continue receiving federal financial aid, however the probationary period remains in effect for the succeeding academic year.
 Each student is required to meet with the University College Financial Aid Coordinator to develop an action plan for meeting SAP requirements.
 If a student returns to good standing by the end action plan period (typically the end of the following academic year), he or she will be released from probation.
 If, however, the student does not meet the requirements of the action plan, the student is placed on financial aid suspension, and no further aid will be processed by Washington University in St. Louis.

 Students whose financial aid eligibility has been terminated due to SAP may appeal the decision.
 Federal guidelines dictate that valid appeals must be based on a student’s illness or other extenuating circumstances.
 Appeals must be in writing and will be reviewed by University College and communicated to the student in a timely manner.
 If aid is suspended, it may be reinstated after one year of satisfactory progress at another college or university.